-Food and nutrition security, enhanced resilience
+Food and nutrition security, enhanced resilience to food crises

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)